Covariate-informed latent interaction models: Addressing geographic & taxonomic bias in predicting bird-plant interactions: Learning species interactions addressing geographic and taxonomic bias

-Even though the same latent factors are assumed to be the drivers of true interactions in \cref{eq:model_probinter}, traits in \cref{eq:model_covariates}, and the detection probability in \cref{eq:model_probobs}, different latent factors might contribute to only a subset of the models if their corresponding coefficients are small.
-For example, some latent factors might inform only the probability of forming interactions, only the probability of detection, both or none.
+Even though all latent factors are allowed to be drivers of traits in \cref{eq:model_covariates}, true interactions in \cref{eq:model_probinter}, and detectability in \cref{eq:model_probobs}, different factors can be more or less important in each model component, and they might effectively contribute to only a subset of them if their corresponding coefficient is small (Supplement \ref{supp_subsec:same_latent}.)
 We discuss this further in \cref{subsec:bayesian}.